 Accidentally deleting a file is a situation that we have faced at one time or the other.
-When files are deleted from the memory, only the pointers of the file is removed.
-Each file has a pointer that tells its location i.e. where the data begins and where it ends.
+When files are deleted from the memory, only the pointers of the file are removed.
+Each file has a pointer that tells its location i.e. Where the data begins and where it ends.
 When you delete the file, Windows only removes the pointer and considers the sector containing the data as free space.

 The data still exists on the hard drive as only the pointer is removed and you can recover it, provided that it has not been overwritten.
 This is when data recovery software comes into the picture as it is efficient in relocating these hidden files.
-Besides, if the file has been overwritten, then the chances of recovering deleted files are bleak, and the data recovery software might only retrieve a part of data.
+Besides, if the file has been overwritten, then the chances of recovering deleted files are bleak, and the data recovery software might only retrieve a part of the data.

 Speaking of manual steps, let’s have a look at each one of them:

 You can restore deleted files from the Recycle Bin.
 As long as you haven’t emptied it, you’re good to go.
 Here’s how you can restore deleted files from the Recycle Bin:

 - Locate the deleted file and right click and select ‘Restore’

 Limitation: If the data is deleted using SHIFT + DELETE command, then you can’t restore data from the Recycle Bin.